 So we tried all the tips we could find to change our baby’s sleep pattern.
 What finally worked?
 Well, read on!

-For babies that are still quite young, and young enough to feed at night, a dreamfeed can help push the wake up time.
+For babies that are still quite young, and young enough to feed at night, dreamfeeding can help push the wake-up time.

 For example, let’s say your baby falls asleep in the evening at 9 PM, wakes to feed at 1 AM, and then wakes to feed again at 4.30 AM.
 This last time, your baby is then quite alert after having slept since 9 PM.

-You might be struggling hard delay your baby’s wake up time even by 10 minutes, only to notice that delaying your baby’s schedule a whole hour to adjust to daylight savings time will only takes a few days…
+You might be struggling hard to delay your baby’s wake up time even by 10 minutes, only to notice that delaying your baby’s schedule a whole hour to adjust to daylight savings time will only take a few days…

 Funny enough, some babies sleep better and longer if put to bed earlier in the evening.
 If your baby seems very tired in the evening and still is hard to put to rest, consider trying half an hour earlier.
 It might just work.

-For this purpose I can really recommend a baby sleep bag such as Grobag or similar brands, unless you think your baby’s pajamas are enough to stay warm.
+For this purpose, I can really recommend a baby sleep bag (link to an example at Amazon), unless you think your baby’s pajamas are enough to stay warm.
 I think the weight of a sleeping bag – slightly heavier than a pajama, sometimes also makes the baby sleep better; it is like wearing a nice blanket.

 If your baby is still not able to stand up, a baby sleep bag is usually easy to introduce.
-For older babies, it is not as certain that they’ll like it, since it can limit their ability to move around.
-But it can still be worth a try; just buy it in a shop with good return policies.
+For older babies, it is not as certain that they’ll like it since it can limit their ability to move around.
+But it can still be worth a try when your baby wakes up too early.